From diplomat to detective, this man helped bring Asia's notorious 'Serpent' killer to justice - KESQ

 “I had the feeling that I was stepping outside of myself — that I’m on the side, watching the scene,” he recalled in an interview earlier this year.

-Knippenberg would later learn the Dutch couple in the morgue were among at least a dozen people Charles Sobhraj admitted to killing — though he later recanted — with the story told in “The Serpent,” a new BBC/Netflix drama series coming to the streaming service in April.
-For years, Sobhraj evaded the law across Asia as he allegedly drugged, robbed and murdered backpackers along the so-called “hippie trail” — and for years, Knippenberg worked with authorities to capture him.
+Knippenberg would later learn the Dutch couple in the morgue were among at least a dozen people Charles Sobhraj admitted to killing — though he later recanted.
+“The Serpent,” a new BBC/Netflix drama series coming to the streaming service in April, tells how for years, Sobhraj evaded the law across Asia as he allegedly drugged, robbed and murdered backpackers along the so-called “hippie trail” — and how for years, Knippenberg worked with authorities to capture him.

 Sobhraj is now serving a life sentence in a Nepalese jail for killing two tourists in 1975.
 But many of his alleged murders remain unresolved — and for Knippenberg, the case still doesn’t feel completely closed.